-The pupils in our school are aware of a number of staff who they can trust and talk to and are available to them at any time.
+The pupils in our school know that all staff keep them safe.
+They are aware of our Safeguarding Superheroes who they can trust and talk to.
+This designated safeguarding team is available to them at any time.
 Their first point of contact is their class teacher.

 We are committed to working with parents positively, openly and honestly.
 We respect parents’ rights to privacy and confidentiality and will not share sensitive information unless we have permission or it is necessary to do so in order to protect a child.